ibnuh/ibnuh.github.io/_posts/2019-09-08-remote-ssh-to-android-termux.md

 ## Setting up password authentication

-Ideally we should setup key authentication, but for the sake of simplicity of this article, I'm gonna skip that part, keep in mind that password authentication is less secure than key authentication.
+Ideally, we should set up key authentication, but for the sake of simplicity, I'm gonna skip that part, keep in mind that password authentication is less secure than key authentication.

 Password authentication is enabled by default on termux, but you can still review the configuration by running